DeclarativeHub/Bond/README.md

 ### NSNotificationCenter

 You can create a Dynamic that observers notifications posted by NSNotificationCenter.
-You need to provide notification name and a closure that'll parse notification into Dynamic's type.
+During initialization you need to provide notification name and a closure that'll parse notification into Dynamic's type.
 If you are interested only in notifications from specific object, pass that object too.

 ```swift
 let orientation: Dynamic<UIDeviceOrientation> = Dynamic.asObservableFor(UIDeviceOrientationDidChangeNotification, object: nil) {